CloudEngineHub/Dyn-HaMR/README.md

 Coming soon.

 ## Acknowledgements
 The PyTorch implementation of MANO is based on [manopth](https://github.com/hassony2/manopth).
 Part of the fitting and optimization code of this repository is borrowed from [SLAHMR](https://github.com/vye16/slahmr).
-For data preprocessing and observation, [ViTPose](https://github.com/ViTAE-Transformer/ViTPose) and [HaMeR](https://github.com/geopavlakos/hamer/) is used for 2D keypoints detection and MANO parameter initilization and [DPVO](https://github.com/princeton-vl/DPVO), [DROID-SLAM](https://github.com/princeton-vl/DROID-SLAM) is used for camera motion estimation.
+For data preprocessing and observation, [ViTPose](https://github.com/ViTAE-Transformer/ViTPose) and [HaMeR](https://github.com/geopavlakos/hamer/) is used for 2D keypoints detection and MANO parameter initilization.
+For camera motion estimation, we support [VIPE](https://github.com/facebookresearch/vipe) (recommended), [DPVO](https://github.com/princeton-vl/DPVO), and [DROID-SLAM](https://github.com/princeton-vl/DROID-SLAM).
 For biomechanical constraints and motion prior, we use the code from [here](https://github.com/MengHao666/Hand-BMC-pytorch) and [HMP](https://hmp.is.tue.mpg.de/).
 We thank all the authors for their impressive work!

 ## License
 Please see [License](https://github.com/ZhengdiYu/Dyn-HaMR/blob/main/LICENSE) for details of Dyn-HaMR.
 This code and model are available only for non-commercial research purposes as defined in the LICENSE (i.e., MIT LICENSE).
 Note that, for MANO you must agree with the LICENSE of it.
 You can check the LICENSE of MANO from https://mano.is.tue.mpg.de/license.html.